cheyao/aniboard/README.md

 ## BOM

+These were old prices for aliexpress, see bottom for lcsc prices (better)

 | Name                             | Qty | Price (EUR) |
 | -------------------------------- | --- | ----------- |
 | JWK Cupid Switch                 | 88  | 36.60/w ship|